rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins-pipeline.md

 0. Click **Installed** tab to view what has been installed already.
 0. Click **Available** tab to http://.../pluginManager/available
 0. Click **Advanced** tab and scroll to the bottom to see the Update Site URL for the source of plugins listed:

    <pre>
    http://updates.jenkins-ci.org/update-center.json
    </pre>

+   Notice the host name "jenkins-ci.org".

    NOTE: You can upload a plugin file with the file extension <strong>.hpi</strong> to folder &LT;jenkinsHome>/plugins/

    On a Mac, the jenkinshome is <strong>~/.jenkins</strong>.

 0. View the <a target="_blank" href="http://wiki.jenkins-ci.org/display/JENKINS/Plugins">
    Wiki on Plugins</a>.

    PROTIP: The wide variety of plugins is why Jenkins is popular.

-   Lists of top Jenkins plugins online: <a href="#MorePlugins">more plugins</a> below.

    * http://www.praqma.com/stories/top-jenkins-plugins/
    * http://zeroturnaround.com/rebellabs/top-10-jenkins-featuresplugins/